kalviumcommunity/s52_santhosh_capstone_ResearchNotes/README.md

 # ResearchNotes 📚
  Do a complete web scan and take notes 📝
-- By santhoshkumar, squad 52 🚀
+- By santhosh, squad 52 🚀

 ## Introduction 🌟